 - Reheating: Microwave for 30-60 seconds until warmed through, or reheat in a toaster oven or air fryer for a lightly crisp edge.
 Frozen portions can be reheated directly from frozen with a slightly longer warm time.

-🥞 More Healthy Breakfast Recipes
+🥣 More Lentil Breakfast Recipes

-My Breakfast Lentils Vegan Porridge combines red lentils and oats for a creamy, protein-rich base that's naturally low in phytates when soaked and cooked.
+This Breakfast Lentils Vegan Porridge combines red lentils and oats for a creamy, protein-rich base that's naturally low in phytates when soaked and cooked.

-This Natural Protein Smoothie is loaded with whole-food ingredients that provide a satisfying boost of protein, fiber, and antioxidants
+My Natural Protein Smoothie is loaded with whole-food ingredients that provide a satisfying boost of protein, fiber, and antioxidants

 🙋🏽♀️ Recipe FAQs